-The city of Brody is committed to humanely addressing the issue of stray dogs.
-A municipal shelter and rehoming programme has already been set up and, with the help and support of the members of a local SPA, the animals are being cared for and rehomed.
+The city of Brody is committed to humanely addressing the issue of stray dogs throughout the region.
+A municipal shelter and rehoming programme have already been set up and, with the help and support of the members of ‘Step’, a local SPA, the animals are being cared for and rehomed.

 Naturewatch Foundation is very pleased to be partnering with the Brody District Department of Education in educating the region’s younger generation to respect animals as sentient beings, to treat them compassionately and care for them responsibly.

 This initiative will support and form an integral part of the humane stray control programme being conducted by the Municipality of Brody and its partner NGO, ‘Step’.